Data Wrangling

 The software used in this class will be installed on your laptop.
 If you do not have a laptop, or yours stops working, the school and unversity has resources available.
 Please check these university resources.
 Check the “Before your classes” section; I believe that you reach out to the Texas One Stop).

-There are no required texts for the course, but you will find these resources to be useful.
+There are no required texts for the course.

-We’ll be covering everything with materials in the course, but there are lots of useful online courses that complement this material.
+We’ll be covering everything with materials on this website, but there are lots of useful online courses that complement this material.
 As a member of this class you will have free access to the DataCamp site, I believe that access extends for 6 months.
 I will establish the access a few weeks into the semester, causing an invitation email to come to the email address registered with the University.
-The most relevant courses are:

 Late assignments will receive a grade of zero but you can drop your 3 lowest grades.
 It’s always worth turning in the assignment, even if late, because the assignments test and drive your learning and your performance helps guide me on material.
 So not completing an assignment is a sure way to fall behind.
 Students have used their drops in the past and then been very sad when an actual emergency meant they could not complete their homework.